antimof/UxPlay/README.txt

 The "-h265" option changes the default resolution ("-s" option) from 1920x1080 to 3840x2160, and leaves default maximum framerate ("-fps" option) at 30fps.

+**-hls** Activate HTTP Live Streaming support.
+With this option YouTube videos can be streamed directly from YouTube servers to UxPlay (without passing through the client) by clicking on the AirPlay icon in the YouTube app.

 **-pin \[nnnn\]**: (since v1.67) use Apple-style (one-time) "pin" authentication when a new client connects for the first time: a